 The ARW core for the WRF modeling system provides a simple Tropical Cyclone (TC) Bogussing scheme.
-The input to the program is a single time-period and single domain of metgrid data, and a few namelist variables from the namelist.input file describing the bogus TC's location and strength.
+It can remove an existing tropical storm, and may optionally bogus in a Rankine vortex for the new tropical storm.
+The input to the program is a single timeperiod and single domain of metgrid data, and a few namelist variables from the namelist.input file describing the bogus TC's location and strength.
 The output is also a metgrid-like file.
 The scheme is currently only set up to process isobaric data.
 After running the tc.exe program, the user must manually rename the files so that the real.exe program can read the modified input.